ATLFlight/ATLFlightDocs/UserGuide.md

       OR
       - ```/dev/iic-[1-12]``` represents I2C device on BLSP 1 to 12
    - UART: ```/dev/tty-[1-4]```

+*NOTE:*
+- The /dev/i2c-[0-11] numbering convention will be deprecated soon.
+Update your software to use the /dev/iic-[1-12] device numbering convention.
-Up to four UART devices are supported.
+- Up to four UART devices are supported.
 Each UART device is associated with a BAM device.
 Selecting any BLSP port as an SPI or I2C device is already supported in DspAL.
-This section describes how to configure UART to BAM port mapping at runtime.
+The following section describes how to configure UART to BAM port mapping at runtime.
-*NOTE:* The /dev/i2c-[0-11] numbering convention will be deprecated in the next release.
-Update your software to use the /dev/iic-[1-12] device numbering convention.

 ### How it works
 During boot time, the aDSP loads a BLSP configuration file to initialize the UART devices.
 To enable run time configuration, define the UART device to BAM port mapping in the file /usr/share/data/adsp/blsp.config.
 The following is a sample blsp.config file showing the default board UART to BAM mapping: